"

 Angles can be scribed using a combination square protractor or a plain protractor, also called a plate protractor.
 A protractor can be used to both measure angles and locked at an angular position to the nearest degree to be used for angular scribing.
 In Figure 14-6, the protractor is locked to a specified angle for scribing.
 To accurately scribe the angle, the straight edge of the protractor’s head is moved to the reference edge of the workpiece, and then the scriber is dragged along the blade edge.

 Figure 14-6.
-A protractor is used to scribe an angular line on a part
+A protractor is used to scribe an angular line on a part.

 A sine bar may also be used for angular measurements.
-A sine bar is a tool used along with an accurate stack of blocks known as gage blocks to create a precise angle.
+A sine bar is a tool used along with an accurate stack of blocks known as gauge blocks to create a precise angle.
 A sine bar creates the hypotenuse of a right triangle to set an accurate angle.
 To calculate the height of the stacked blocks needed, multiply the sine of the angle by the length of the sine bar.
-In Figure 14-7, a sine bar is set to an angle on a surface plate to scribe an accurate angular line with a height gage.
+In Figure 14-7, a sine bar is set to an angle on a surface plate to scribe an accurate angular line with a height gauge.

 Figure 14-7.
-The sine bar is used to scribe an angular line accurately
+The sine bar is used to scribe an angular line accurately.

 14.5 Scribing Arcs

 A divider is a scribe tool with two adjustable points for scribe circles, arcs, and radii.
-A divider is set to the radius of the desired arc, often using a ruler with one point placed on the one-inch line and adjusting to the desired radius.
+A divider is set to the radius of the desired arc, often using a ruler with one point placed on the 1-inch line and adjusting to the desired radius.
 See Figure 14-8.

 Some calipers will provide indentations on the back side to allow for a more accurate divider setting.
 View Figure 14-9.